KO875/USDBRL/README.md

 # USD BRL Converter

-A minimal Progressive Web App (PWA) that converts between USD and BRL currencies in real-time.
+A minimalist Progressive Web App (PWA) that converts between USD and BRL currencies in real-time.

 ## Features